AEADataEditor/aea-de-guidance/sample-language-report.md

 ## If no ICPSR deposit

 > [REQUIRED] We note that you provided data during the R&R phase through Dropbox.
 When the paper is conditionally accepted, your code will need to be uploaded to openICPSR.
-Please preserve the same directory structure as we observed on Dropbox.
+Please preserve the same directory structure as we observed in this round.
 Import all ZIP files, unless discussed/authorized otherwise by the Data Editor.
+Please follow [our guidance](https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html#checklist).

 ## Relative to the openICPSR deposit